ddahan/modern-python-cheat-sheet/README.md

 ## Why using VS Code and Jupyter for a cheat sheet?

-- Why use anything else than your IDE to read and write code ?
-(You get same syntax colors, same shortcuts, type inference, etc.).
-You feel at home.
+- Why use anything else than your IDE to read and write code?
+You get same syntax colors, same shortcuts, auto complete, type inference, etc. You feel at home.
 - Unlike (most) websites or books, you can customize code snippets and make them yours.
 - Code snippets can be directly executed.
-Don't rely on comments to see the program output.
+Don't trust the code comments to see the program output.
 - Possible 0-config by having an isolated installation in a dedicated Docker container (cf. below)